-If you select the Continuous recording with motion adaptive frame rate recording style, you will need to set both the Frame Rate During Motion and the Frame Rate During Non-Motion.
+7. If you select the Continuous recording with motion adaptive frame rate recording style, you will need to set both the Frame Rate During Motion and the Frame Rate During Non-Motion.
 (The Frame Rate During Motion will dictate the available settings for the Frame Rate During Non-Motion.
 Allowable settings for the Frame Rate During Non-Motion range from 1 up to a setting that is less than or equal to the Frame Rate During Motion.)

-9. Continue to review and change camera stream settings for video, audio and bandwidth as needed.
-Refer to the definitions below for help in selecting settings.
+- If you selected server-based motion detection, you may use the advanced Motion Detection settings on the Camera Configuration screen to further customize motion detection. - 8.
+Continue to review and change camera stream settings for video, audio and bandwidth as needed.
+Refer to the definitions below for help in selecting settings. - You may need to use the scroll bar to view the additional settings in the lower portion of the screen.